alecbass/jdp-htmx-chat/README.md

 Its goal is to use as little JavaScript as possible to handle fetching, and let HTMX do everything for it.

 ## Stack
-Chat server: Rust + Rocket
+Chat server: Rust + Axum
-Database: A very sad in-memory storage
+Database: A very sad file database
 Frontend: HTMX

 ## Running